Don’t sweat it. Get convenient prescription treatment for hyperhidrosis from home

 What is hyperhidrosis?

 Hyperhidrosis is a condition that causes excessive sweating.
 It affects 1-5% of the population.
-Symptoms, which are not always related to high temperatures or physical exercise, can result in sweat-soaked clothing.
-While not a serious health threat, the disorder can cause social anxiety or public embarrassment.
+The symptoms aren’t always related to high temperatures or physical exercise and can result in sweat-soaked clothing.
+While not a serious health threat, this medical condition can affect your quality of life, causing social anxiety or public embarrassment.

 What causes hyperhidrosis?

-Primary hyperhidrosis is typically caused by overactive nerve signals, which lead the sweat glands to produce too much sweat.
-There is no medical cause for this condition, which is often inherited.
+Primary hyperhidrosis is often caused by overactive nerve signals.
+These instruct the sweat glands to produce too much sweat.
+This condition has no medical cause, and it’s often inherited.

-Secondary hyperhidrosis can be a side effect of another condition, especially if you are taking medication to treat symptoms of diabetes, thyroid issues, nervous system disorders or infections.
-Secondary hyperhidrosis can also occur during menopause.
+Secondary hyperhidrosis can be a side effect of another condition.
+It sometimes happens with medications that treat diabetes, thyroid issues, nervous system disorders or an infection.
+It can also occur during menopause.

 What are the symptoms of hyperhidrosis?

-Heavy sweating of the underarms, face, feet, palms and other areas of the body.
+The primary symptom is heavy sweating of the underarms, face, feet, palms and other areas.
 The sweating can be so intense that it disrupts daily life, sleep and social situations.

 What are the treatments Dr. B offers for hyperhidrosis?

-Dr. B offers medicated wipes and topical solutions that can be applied directly to the skin.
-These treatments are either Aluminum Chloride-based or Glycopyrronium-based.
-Aluminum Chloride blocks sweat glands with the help of aluminum ions, while Glycopyrronium-based treatments block specific neurotransmitters to stem the flow of sweat production.
+Dr. B offers medicated wipes and topical solutions that you apply directly to the skin.
+These treatments usually contain one of two medications.
+Aluminum Chloride treatments block sweat glands with the help of aluminum ions.
+Glycopyrronium-based treatments stem the flow of sweat production.

 How are hyperhidrosis treatments applied?

-The medicated wipes and topical solutions can be applied directly to the affected area.
+Apply medicated wipes and topical solutions directly to the affected area.

 What are common side effects?

 Common side effects can include: redness, burning, tingling, mild itching and irritation.
-These symptoms are typically mild and may diminish over time.
+These symptoms are typically mild and may lessen or go away with time.
 Talk to your provider if these symptoms continue or worsen over time.

 How can I get a hyperhidrosis prescription online?

-Dr. B provides accessible hyperhidrosis prescriptions via an online medical consultation with vetted doctors or medical providers.
-The first step is to complete a health assessment covering your history and current symptoms.
-Next, a medical provider will review your assessment and, if appropriate, send a hyperhidrosis prescription to your pharmacy.
-Dr. B offers several different generic and brand name treatment options for hyperhidrosis, making it easy to find the option that's right for you.
+Dr. B offers accessible prescription access via an online medical consultation.
+Complete an online health assessment covering your history and current symptoms.
+A licensed medical provider will review your assessment and, if appropriate, send a prescription to your pharmacy.
+Dr. B offers several treatment options, making it a convenient way to get treatments like Drysol or a Glycopyrronium Tosylate towelette prescription online.

 How much does hyperhidrosis treatment cost?

-Consultation: A virtual medical consultation for hyperhidrosis costs $15, which is lower than most doctor co-pays.
-Currently we don’t submit medical consultation claims to insurance companies, but you can use insurance for the prescription itself at your pharmacy.
+Consultation: A virtual medical consultation for hyperhidrosis costs $15, which is lower than most doctor copays.
+Currently, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescription at your pharmacy.

 Do you accept insurance?